ibm-cloud-docs/discovery-data/tutorial-crawl-short.md

 1. Click **Finish**.

 The service crawls the web page that you specified as the starting URL.
 Because you enabled JavaScript execution, the crawl will take time to complete, about 10 to 20 minutes.
-This is a good time to grab a cup of coffee or check your messages.
+Now is a good time to grab a cup of coffee or check your messages.

 ## Test your project
 {: #tutorial-crawl-short-test}
 {: step}

-To test your project, submit some natural language queries to see if it can find and return the right answers from the product documentation.
+To test your project, submit some natural language queries to see whether it can find and return the right answers from the product documentation.

-1. First, let's find out whether the web crawl has finished.
-After the website has been crawled and the data processed, the *Improve and customize* page is displayed.
+1. First, let's find out whether the web crawl is finished.
+After the website is crawled and the data is processed, the *Improve and customize* page is displayed.

     If the crawl is not completed and you want to check the progress, go to the Activity page.
 From the navigation pane, click **Manage collections**, and then click to open the *Discovery doc* collection.
 The collection should contain over 90 documents.
 After the crawl is completed, go to the *Improve and customize* page.